Peranakan culture in Malacca

 • Singapore (more details coming soon in the upcoming posts about Singapore, and I also suggest a visit to the renovated Peranakan Museum, or a visit to the NUS Baba House to discover more about Peranakan culture in Singapore).

-Don’t forget to check out the complete list of Things to do in Malacca.
+Don’t forget to check out the complete list of Things to do in Malacca, and don’t miss the post with suggestions on Where to eat in Malacca, which also includes a restaurant serving Peranakan food.

 Leave a Reply